nikoshet/Airport-Database-Management-System/README.md

 * Creation of a database using MySQL
 * Creation of an application using Python
 * Creation of an application using JAVA

+---
+### Licence
+Copyright © 2018 Nick Nikitas

+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.